Sports Study Music Kids Site and Search Games Movies Fun Kids

 Nicolaus Copernicus

 Astronomer Nicolaus Copernicus put forth a new theory during the Renaissance.
-He said that the Sun was the center of the Universe and that the Earth and the planets orbited the Sun.
+He said that the Sun was the center of the universe and that the Earth and the planets orbited the Sun.
 Of course, he was right about the Earth and the planets orbiting the Sun, but very few people believed him!

 Galileo Galilei

 Galileo was one of the greatest scientists in history.
 A lot of his scientific work was in the area of astronomy.
 Galileo was already interested in studying the planets when he heard about the concept of the telescope.
-He perfected the telescope and constructed one that could be used to observe the planets.
+He improved the telescope and constructed one that could be used to observe the planets.

 Using his telescope, Galileo was able to make all sorts of new discoveries.
 He found out that the Moon was not really smooth, but covered with craters.
-He also thought that the moon didn't make it's own light, but reflected light from the sun.
+He also thought that the moon didn't make its own light, but reflected light from the sun.
 Other discoveries included the moons of Jupiter, the phases of Venus, and sunspots.

 Galileo Agrees with Copernicus